 Zyflamend Side Effects

 Zyflamend appears safe in the vast majority of people.
 I'm not aware of any serious side effects.
-There are over 2000 comments on a Zyflamend supplement at Amazon, with most of them positive.
+There are over 2000 comments on a Zyflamend supplement on Amazon, with most of them positive.

-- Men should tell their doctor they are taking Zyflamend since it can lower PSA levels.
+- One study noted the supplement may reduce PSA levels.
 This may have an impact on PSA blood tests.